icopy-site/awesome-cn/docs/awesome/awesome-dotnet-core.md

 * [ASP.NET Core Documentation](https://docs.asp.net/en/latest/) - The official ASP.NET Core documentation site.
 * [.NET Core Documentation](https://docs.microsoft.com/en-us/dotnet/articles/welcome) - Home of the technical documentation for .NET Core, C#, F# and Visual Basic, including basic concepts, getting started instructions, tutorials and samples.
 * [.NET Core SDK](https://www.microsoft.com/net/core) - .NET Core SDK is a general purpose development platform maintained by Microsoft and the .NET community on [GitHub](https://github.com/dotnet/core).
-* [.NET Platform Standard](https://github.com/dotnet/corefx/blob/1719a3fe2a5c81b67a4909787da4a02fb0d0d419/Documentation/architecture/net-platform-standard.md) - The differrent between the old version and the new version of .NET.
+* [.NET Platform Standard](https://github.com/dotnet/corefx/blob/1719a3fe2a5c81b67a4909787da4a02fb0d0d419/Documentation/architecture/net-platform-standard.md) - The different between the old version and the new version of .NET.
 * [Introducing .NET Standard 2.0](https://blogs.msdn.microsoft.com/dotnet/2016/09/26/introducing-net-standard) - The description of what will be going on for .NET Standard 2.0 and the roadmap for some missing parts of the current .NET Standard.
 * [Clean Code .NET/.NET Core](https://github.com/thangchung/clean-code-dotnet) - Clean Code concepts adapted for .NET / .NET Core.